15 Unmissable Things To Do In Port Louis For Every Explorer

 Photo: Martin Falbisoner / Wikimedia Commons

 The Caudan Waterfront blends Port Louis’ old-world charm with modern leisure.
 Lined with shops, art galleries, cafés, and a scenic harbour view, it’s ideal for relaxing, shopping for local goods, or enjoying a leisurely lunch.
 Street performers, local musicians, and open-air art displays add to the vibrant atmosphere.
-The Blue Penny Museum, a popular attraction, is also located here.
-Loved by both tourists and locals, this family-friendly space offers a stunning sunset view over the harbour.
+Loved by both tourists and locals, this family-friendly space is one of the most lively places for shopping in Mauritius.

 Location: Caudan Waterfront, Port Louis